 Snakes are scared of us, so if we threaten them they will attack as a form of self-defense; so it is really important that children do not try to poke or annoy them in any way.
 Snakes are deaf, so noise isn’t an issue.
 Again if we see a little snake and it’s not venomous a one, then we show the boys and check with them that they understand what to do.
 Our youngest was two years old when we came here, with no bush or snake experience, and he quickly understood what to do.

 The boys are also not allowed to play in long grass, just in case they accidentally stand on a snake.

 Disclaimer: Neither Joanne nor myself are medical experts, however the content (including snake and scorpion advice) has been checked over by a doctor.
-This post was put together by a Mum who lives in the African bush and all suggestions are from her own experience.
+This first aid kit for Africa post was put together by a Mum who lives in the African bush and all suggestions are from her own experience.
 This post should not replace any advice from a trained medical professional.
 Please seek advice from your doctor.
 Also, this post contains affiliate links.
 Should you purchase anything from this page, I get a small commission that goes towards our African camping fees.

 You may also like to read:

 Self drive Africa overland with kids: everything you need to know

 Africa packing list: the ultimate packing list for overlanding Africa

 Namibia with kids: Part 5 of our Africa overland itinerary